smurthys/smurthys.github.io/engagement.md

 the curriculum does not address.
 Also, presentations include real-life examples and employ current tools and processes.
 They also include thought-proviking exercises for the audience.

-Rest assured I carefully select topics and I am confident they add significant educational value.
+Rest assured I carefully select topics and am confident they add significant educational value.
 (I am open to public evaluations of my material to test this assertions.)
 I advise against brushing off the topics simply because the words in the title are similar to those in a curricular topic.
 At least, please check with me prior to forming an opinion.